Balancing Geometry and Density: Path Distances on High-Dimensional Data: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This article establishes the local equivalence of PWSPD to a density-based stretch of Euclidean distance; kernels constructed with PWSPD strengthen connections in high-density regions, in contrast to many popular machine learning kernels which strengthen connections in low-density regions (e.g. self-tuning spectral clustering, diffusion maps).
-We derive a near-optimal condition on $k$ for the $k$NN graph to be a 1-spanner for the PWSPD.
-This condition quantifies the dependence on $p$ and improves the dimensional dependence, and allows for PWSPDs to be computed efficiently in a sparse graph.
-Moreover, we leverage the theory of Euclidean first passage percolation to establish statistical convergence rates for the PWSPD to its continuum limit, and apply our spanner results to empirically support conjectures regarding the optimal dimension-dependent rates of convergence.
+This article establishes local equivalence of PWSPD to a density-based stretch of Euclidean distance.
+We derive a near-optimal condition on $k$ for the $k$NN graph to be a 1-spanner for PWSPD, quantifying and improving the dependence on $p$ and $d$.
+Moreover, we leverage the theory of Euclidean FPP to establish statistical convergence rates for PWSPD to its continuum limit, and apply our spanner results to empirically support conjectures on the optimal dimension-dependent rates of convergence.

 Many directions remain for future work.
 Our statistical convergence rates for PWSPD in Section \ref{sec:Statistics} are limited to uniform distributions.
-Preliminary numerical experiments indicate that these rates also hold for PWSPDs computed from a varying density.
-However proving such a result is non-trivial since it requires analysis of nonhomogenous PPPs, and rigorous convergence rates for nonhomogeneous PPPs are lacking in the literature.
+Preliminary numerical experiments indicate that these rates also hold for PWSPDs defined with varying density, but rigorous convergence rates for nonhomogeneous PPPs are lacking in the literature.

 The analysis of Section \ref{sec:LocalAnalysis} proved the local equivalence of PWSPDs with density-stretched Euclidean distances.
-In addition to being of interest in their own right, these results and the convergence results of Section \ref{sec:Statistics} are the first steps in a program of developing a discrete-to-continuum limit analysis for PWSPDs.
-That is, one can build operators (e.g. graph Laplacians) using $\tilde{\ell}_{p}$ and then allow $n\rightarrow\infty$.
-A major problem is to develop conditions (e.g. on the kernel scaling parameter) so that the graph Laplacian (defined with $\tilde{\ell}_{p}$) converges to a continuum Laplacian (defined with $\L_{p}$).
+These results and the convergence results of Section \ref{sec:Statistics} are the first steps in a program of developing a discrete-to-continuum limit analysis for PWSPDs and PWSPD-based operators.
+A major problem is to develop conditions so that the discrete graph Laplacian (defined with $\tilde{\ell}_{p}$) converges to a continuum second order differential operator as $n\rightarrow\infty$.
+A related direction is the analysis of how data clusterability with PWSPDs depends on $p$ for various random data models and in specific applications.

 The numerical results of Section \ref{subsec:PWSPD_Experiments} confirm that $k \propto \log(n)$ is required for the $k$NN graph to be a 1-spanner, as predicted by theory.
-However, these same experiments also suggest that the {\em constants of proportionality} given by Theorems~\ref{theorem:EuclideanCase} and \ref{thm:k_nn_Riemannian_case} are pessimistic.
-It is of interest to develop alternative approaches that yield sharper bounds.
+Relaxing the notion of $t$-spanners to $(t,\omega)$-spanners, as suggested in Section \ref{subsec:PWSPD_Experiments}, is a topic of future research.